 Devil May Cry 5 Special Edition is available now, offering the original game from last-gen alongside Vergil as a playable character, new difficulties, a Turbo mode and, of course, a ton of next-gen visual options.
 We’ve detailed those all in our preview of late, but once again, I’d forego the 120FPS mode to instead benefit from 4K, 30FPS and ray-tracing.
 That’s the ray-tracing (graphics) preference, folks.

 People come to the franchise for combat and, despite its flaws, that’s precisely what Devil May Cry 5 excels at.
 I personally still prefer Ninja Theory’s take on proceedings and hope we’ll see a continuation of that world next; I definitely appreciate new ideas and takes on this well-established franchise.

-Devil May Cry 5 was reviewed using a promotional code on Xbox One, as provided by the publisher.
+Devil May Cry 5 was primarily reviewed using a promotional code on Xbox One, followed by a subsequent look at the PS5 version, both as provided by the publisher.
 Click here to learn more about Stevivor’s scoring scale.